-On average, listings lease in the $30's per square foot per year.
-The Lake Arbor submarket is seeing a a rise in rates.
-In the last 3 months, the median rate increased $0 per sqft per year.
-That's a 1% rise in rent.
+Most listings are in the $30's per square foot per year.
+The Lake Arbor submarket is going through a an increase in rates.
+In the last 3 months, the median rate went up $33 per sqft per year.

-Compared to the rest of the Washington D.C. market, the Lake Arbor region has lower rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the Washington D.C. market, the Lake Arbor submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 10 listings have come on the market, which means leases might be leasing quickly.
+In the last 90 days, 13 listings have been posted online, which means listings might be going fast.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 46% of the available space in the Lake Arbor are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,190 sqft.
-Most buildings in this market are approximately 2 floors.
-Most buildings in this area were built in 1986 and are Class A.
+The standard measurement for office space in this area is around 1,940 sqft.
+Most buildings in this area are close to 2 floors.
+Most buildings in this area were built in 1987 and are Class A.